Spectral transfer morphisms for unipotent affine Hecke algebras: Applications

-The irreducible discrete series representations of affine Hecke algebras with arbitary positive parameters $(\mathbf{v}^{m_\pm^\ep(\alpha)})$, so in particular of affine hecke algebras of the form $\mc{H}'=\mc{H}^{u,\mf{s},e}$, have been classified in \cite{OpdSol2} from the point of view of deformations over the ring $\mathbb{L}$.
-This classification is compatible with Lusztig's classification in the following sense.
-In the case of non simply laced irreducible root systems $R_0^{u,\mf{s},e}$, the classification of \cite{OpdSol2} is in terms of \emph{generic residual points}, which are $W_0:=W(R_0^{u,\mf{s},e})$-orbits $W_0r$ of points $r\in T(\mathbb{L})$, the generic residual points where $\mu$ has maximal pole order.
-We can choose the generic residual point $r$ of the form (see \cite[Theorem 8.7]{OpdSol2}) $r=s(e)\exp(\xi)\in T(\mathbb{L})$, where $e$ runs over s complete set of representatives of the $\Gamma:=Y/Q(R_1^\vee)$-orbits of vertices of the spectral diagram $\Sigma_s(\mc{R}_m)$, and $s(e)$ is the corresponding vertex of the dual fundamental alcove $C^\vee\subset \mathbb{R}\otimes Y$.
-This gives rise to a semisimple subroot system $R_{s(e),1}\subset R_1$, with the parameter function $m_{\pm}^{\ep,e}(\alpha)$ obtained by restriction of the parameters $m_{\pm}^{\ep}(\alpha)$ to the sub diagram of the geometric diagram $\Sigma_s(\mc{R}_m)$ obtained by omitting the vertex $e$, and replacing the group of diagram automorphisms $\Gamma$ by the isotropy subgroup $\Gamma_e\subset \Gamma$.
+We can choose the generic residual point $r$ always of the form (see \cite[Theorem 8.7]{OpdSol2}) $r=s(e)\exp(\xi)\in T(\mathbb{L})$, where $e$ runs over s complete set of representatives of the $\Gamma:=Y/Q(R_1^\vee)$-orbits of vertices of the spectral diagram $\Sigma_s(\mc{R}^m)$, and $s(e)$ is the corresponding vertex of the dual fundamental alcove $C^\vee\subset \mathbb{R}\otimes Y$.
+This gives rise to a semisimple subroot system $R_{s(e),1}\subset R_1$, with the parameter function $m_{\pm}^{\ep,e}(\alpha)$ obtained by restriction of the parameters $m_{\pm}^{\ep}(\alpha)$ to the sub diagram of the geometric diagram $\Sigma_s(\mc{R}^m)$ obtained by omitting the vertex $e$, and replacing the group of diagram automorphisms $\Gamma$ by the isotropy subgroup $\Gamma_e\subset \Gamma$.
 Finally, $\xi$ denotes a \emph{linear residual point} (see \cite[Section 6]{OpdSol}) for the generic graded affine Hecke algebra defined by $R_{s(e),1}$ and $m_{\pm}^{\ep,e}(\alpha)$.
 Thus $\xi$ depends linearly on parameters $m_{\pm}^{\ep,e}(\alpha)$ of the graded affine Hecke algebra.
 The specialization $W_0r_0$ of the orbit $W_0r$ at $\ep_{\pm}=0$ is a confluence of finitely many orbits of generic residual points $W_0r_i$, with $i\in I_{W_0r_0}$ (some finite set which one can explicitly determine, see \cite[Section 6]{OpdSol}) from the explicit classification of linear residual points).
 For each irreducible discrete series character $\delta$ with central character $W_0r_0$, its unique continuous deformation $\tilde{\delta}$, locally in the Hecke parameters, has a central character of $\tilde{\delta}$ equal to one of the orbits $W_0r_i$ of generic residual points which specialize at $\ep_\pm=0$ to $W_0r_0$.
-This defines a map from the set of irreducible discrete series at central character $W_0r_0$ to the set $I_{W_0r_0}$, which turns out to be bijective with the single exception of the orbit of generic residual points denoted $f_8$ of $F_4$ (which is one of the three generic residual points which come together at the weighted Dynkin diagram of the minimal unipotent orbit of $F_4$).
+This defines \cite{OpdSol2} a unique ``generic central character" map $gcc$" from the set of irreducible discrete series at central character $W_0r_0$ to the set $I_{W_0r_0}$ turns out to be bijective with the single exception of the orbit of generic residual points denoted $f_8$ of $F_4$ (which is one of the three generic residual points which come together at the weighted Dynkin diagram of the minimal unipotent orbit of $F_4$).
 In this case, there are \emph{two} generic discrete series associated to $f_8$.
+The map $gcc$ also works well for the affine Hecke algebras of type $\textup{D}_n$, by relating this case with affine Hecke algebras of type $\textup{C}_n(0,0)[q]$.
+We refer to \cite{OpdSol2} for details.
+The cases of type $\textup{E}_n$ have to be treated in a different way (classically as in \cite{KL}, or see \cite{CiuOpd2}).